1903 Penny Value Checker: Errors List & No Mint Mark Worth

 1903 No Mint Mark Penny Value

 All 1903 Indian Head Pennies were struck at the Philadelphia Mint.
 This facility did not use mint marks at the time.
-As a result, every regular strike from this year lacks a mint mark below the wreath.
+As a result, every regular strike from this year lacks a mint mark below the wreath — this is completely normal and expected.

 The finest known business strike is graded MS 67 RD.
-It sold for $17,250 at Heritage Auctions on November 4, 2004.
-This remains the auction record for this variety.
+It sold for $17,250 at Heritage Auctions on November 4, 2004, and remains the all-time auction record for a regular strike 1903 penny.
+At the other end of the spectrum, a well-worn Good-4 example typically sells for just a few dollars, making this an accessible date for beginning collectors.

 1903 No Mint Mark Penny (RD) Price/Grade Chart